i-akhmadullin/PopupBox/README.md

-PopupBox - попап на jQuery
+PopupBox - simple jQuery-popup, ie7+
 =================

-Dev
+Lightweight popup, all styles are in simple css file, centers popup with pure css.

 Copyright and license